lorinkoz/talk-djangoconau20-schemas/slides.md

 --

-.warning[⚠️ There is a practical limit!]
+.warning[⚠️ But there is a practical limit!]

 ---